What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 Is bundling home and auto insurance always cheaper?

-No — bundling is not always the cheapest option.
-While multi-policy discounts are real and often substantial, some insurers have higher base rates that even a 25% discount can't overcome when compared to competitive standalone policies.
+No, bundling is not always the cheapest option.
+While multi-policy discounts of 10% to 25% are real and often substantial, some insurers have higher base rates that even a 25% discount can't overcome when compared to competitive standalone policies.
 Always compare the total annual cost of a bundle against the combined cost of the two best individual quotes before deciding.

-How much does the average person save by bundling home and auto insurance?
+How much does the average person save by bundling home and auto insurance in 2026?

-Most consumers save between $400 and $1,400 per year by bundling, depending on the carrier, their location, and their personal risk profile.
-American Family advertises up to 40% off, while most major insurers fall in the 15–25% savings range.
-Your actual savings will vary, so getting a personalized quote is the only way to know for sure.
+Most consumers save between $400 and $1,400 per year by bundling, with a typical industry benchmark of about 15% in combined savings.
+American Family advertises up to 40% off, while most major insurers fall in the 10% to 25% range.
+Your actual savings depend on your carrier, location, and personal risk profile, so getting personalized quotes is the only way to know for sure.

 Can I bundle if I rent instead of own a home?

 Yes.
-Renters insurance can be bundled with auto insurance just like homeowners insurance.
-The discounts tend to be smaller (since renters policies are already relatively inexpensive), but bundling still simplifies billing and can save you money.
-Many carriers offer renters + auto bundles with meaningful discounts.
+Renters insurance can be bundled with auto insurance just like homeowners insurance, and most major carriers (including Progressive, Allstate, and State Farm) offer renters + auto bundles.
+The discounts tend to be smaller since renters policies are already inexpensive, but bundling still simplifies billing and saves money.
+Condo and manufactured home policies also qualify for most multi-policy discounts.

 Will I lose my bundle discount if I file a claim?

-Most insurers will not remove your bundle discount simply because you filed a claim — the discount is tied to having multiple active policies, not to your claims record.
+Most insurers will not remove your bundle discount simply because you filed a claim.
+The discount is tied to having multiple active policies, not to your claims record.
 However, a claim may raise your base premium, which would increase your overall cost even with the discount still applied.
-Some carriers like Allstate offer claim-forgiveness features that can help mitigate this.
+Some carriers offer accident forgiveness or claim rate protection features that can help mitigate this.

 How often should I re-shop my bundled insurance?

 You should re-shop your bundled insurance at least once a year, ideally around your renewal date.
-Insurance rates change annually based on local claims trends, carrier profitability, and your own profile changes.
-Even if you're happy with your current bundle, getting a few competing quotes each year ensures you're not overpaying as your carrier gradually increases rates over time.
+With home premiums still rising about 4% nationally in 2026 (and much more in high-risk states), your rate is unlikely to stay flat.
+Even if you're happy with your current bundle, getting a few competing quotes each year ensures you're not overpaying as your carrier gradually increases rates.